 Evidence

-• For non-training posts please provide a copy of the front page of your contract of employment, which must includes dates and a clear description of the role (if the front page of your contract does not include both start and finish dates other evidence will be required to confirm the duration of post, such as a letter from human resources (HR)/Head of Service/Supervising Consultant).
+For non-training posts please provide a copy of the front page of your contract of employment, which must include dates and a clear description of the role.
+Where relevant, this must include clear, unambiguious evidence that the post(s) included unselected emergency and elective work within the specialty

 Do not include articles which have not yet been published.
 Collaborative papers, abstracts, case reports, letters or technical tips are acceptable.
 Points will be awarded for candidate contribution, level of authorship, quality of study and impact factor of publication.